 These risks are identified, assessed and managed at both an enterprise level (‘top-down’) and business level (‘bottom-up’).
 Through both internal management and functional reporting lines, the Branch reports appropriate risk metrics to HO on a monthly and quarterly basis.
 The Branch’s Management Committee (“Manco”), which is chaired by the President, has oversight of these processes.
 This Committee meets monthly and provides a report on its activities to the Branch Audit & Risk Committee (“ARCo”), which meets quarterly and is responsible for reviewing and challenging all reports prior to submission to the relevant HO committees.

 In order to have effective oversight of the above, the Branch will operate a comprehensive and robust risk management framework which will identify and manage all risks to which the business is exposed.
 The risk management framework operated by the Branch will be similar to that implemented by HO and sets out the roles and responsibilities of senior management and the committees.

+The risk culture at CNCBLB sets an overarching framework for behaviours within the branch by establishing – both implicitly and explicitly – expectations about what is acceptable.
+Remuneration and reward arrangements within the branch play a predominant role in setting and reinforcing its cultural norms.
+The Chief Risk Officer attends all Committee meetings and provides the President with risk related information across the Branch so that it may be applied in the remuneration framework and making remuneration decisions.
+The Chief Risk Officer also updates the President and Management Committee on the branches’ performance against the Risk Appetite Statement (‘RAS’), which describes and measures the amount and types of risk that CNCBLB is prepared to take in executing its strategy.
+The President uses these updates in applying the remuneration policy and considering the risk related adjustments made to the variable pay pool, to ensure that return, risk and remuneration are aligned

 The RMF is based on the ‘Three Line of Defence model’.
 This allows responsibility and accountability to reside with the relevant persons and/or department, with ultimate responsibility for the Branch’s risk framework residing with HO.